Armchair-Engineering/armchair-docs/src/app/docs/components/core/page.md

 - Pull your belt through the belt clips.
 - Make a loop and pinch together so that the teeth are locking together.
 - Pull the belt back through the same hole in the clip.
-- Leave enough slack in the previous step, and slide the 4mm OD .tubes through the opening of the loop and through the centre of the clip.
+- Leave enough slack in the previous step, and slide the 4mm OD tubes through the opening of the loop and through the centre of the clip.

 {% figure src="/core/core_carriage_belt_clips_tube_a.png" /%}
 {% figure src="/core/core_carriage_belt_clips_tube_b.png" /%}